mmumshad/katacoda-scenarios-2/Project01/README.md

 # Katacoda Tutorial
-This is an example tutorial.
+This is an demo tutorial.

 ## index.json